General Policies & Legal Requirements

 The NAC does not own, collect royalties on or hold copyrights to artistic products resulting from its grants nor will it take any action on behalf of the grantee to protect the grantee’s intellectual property rights.
 The NAC does, however, request from all its grantees the right to reproduce and use documentation of such products for educational, promotional, official or noncommercial purposes, both electronically and in print.

-For most NAC grant categories, an organization must match in cash, dollar for dollar (1:1) NAC grant funds that are awarded.
-Matching funds may be anticipated by the applicant at the time of application submission, but must be received by the end of the grant period and by the time the final evaluation form is submitted to the NAC by the grantee.
+In most NAC grant categories, organizations must match in cash, dollar for dollar (1:1) NAC grant funds that are awarded.
+Matching funds may be anticipated by the applicant at the time of application submission, but must be received by the end of the grant period and by the time the cash request form is submitted to the NAC by the grantee.
+Matching funds are identified when requesting funds both by: 1) listing the Source and Amount on the Cash Request Form and by: 2) providing accepted support materials with submission of the Cash Request Form.
+Accepted Matching Funds Back-up Documents are: a) most recent bank statement; b) Grant Award Letter from another, non-federal/state entity; c) donation log; d) in-kind verification form.
+Other state general funds or federal funds may not be used as a match for NAC funding.

 NAC grant recipients are required to keep a copy of their original grant application, financial records, supporting documents, statistical records and all other records pertinent to NAC grants for a minimum of three years after the end of the project.
 Grant funds may be considered taxable income.
 Please consult with qualified tax consultants.